mehmetefeaytas/prayer-time-application/README.md

 # Prayer Time Application

-The Prayer Time Application is a Tkinter-based interface that allows users to obtain daily prayer times for a selected city.
-The app provides a user-friendly experience, enabling language and city selection.
+The Prayer Time Application is a Tkinter-based interface that allows users to obtain daily prayer times for a selected city, mute the computer when the adhan is called and turn the sound back on when the adhan is over.
+The application provides a user-friendly experience by allowing language and city selection.

 ## Features